TLDR

 Sales Promotion

-Examples you've definitely seen:
+Examples you have seen:

-- "20% off this weekend only" at Target
+- "20% off this weekend only" at a store

-- A Bath & Body Works coupon in your email
+- A coupon in your email

-- End-of-season clearance racks at clothing stores
+- End-of-season clearance racks

-If a retailer has 500 winter coats sitting unsold in March, a 50% off promotion clears that inventory fast.
+If a retailer has 500 winter coats unsold in March, a 50% off promotion clears that inventory fast.
 Sales promotions create urgency.

 Direct Marketing